Quentin18/newspapers/index.md

 {% include fox/fox_bar_top_speakers.html %}

 All newspapers agree on at leat one point: from 2015 to 2020 all years combined, Donald Trump is by far **the** speaker in the news.
-We shouldn't be surprise by this result, as he has been the President of the Unite States most of these years.
+We shouldn't be surprised by this result, as he has been the President of the Unite States most of these years.

 **TODO** <!-- citer pour chaque journal quels sont les peronnalités, quelles infos on en tire?-->

-Let's remember that a newspaper that publishes the words of a certain person does not necessarily agree with them.
+Let's remember that a newspaper that publishes the words of a certain person does not necessarily agree with him/her.
 In fact, it is possible that the newspaper uses the words of this person against him or her, to criticize him/her.
-The example of Trump illustrates this case perfectly: Trump seems to be strongly present in the CNN, however it would be very surprising if the CNN approved of all his words.
+The example of Trump illustrates this case perfectly: Trump seems to be strongly present in the CNN.
+However, it would be very surprising if the CNN actually approved of all his words.
 Considering this and considering the clear domination of Donald Trump in the news, one can not simply conclude one newspaper's ideas simply based on the importance it gives to each personality.
-Nervertheless, it can provide some clues.
+Nervertheless, it can provide some interesting clues...

 ### What about the party distribution in the newspapers?
 We focus now not on the *speakers* themselves, but mostly on their *party*.
-Knowing the party of each speaker (republican, democrat, another party or no identified party), we can group together all the speakers that belong to the same party and assess the importance attributed to each party in the newspapers.
-Can we already perceive a news coverage bias towards one of the paries?
+Knowing the party of each speaker (republican, democrat, another party or no identified party), we can group together all the speakers that belong to the same party and assess the importance attributed to each of them in the newspapers.
+Can we already perceive a news coverage bias towards one of the parties?

 {% include nyt/nyt_pie_parties.html %}

 {% include cnn/cnn_pie_parties.html %}